 Lauren Sephton is currently a senior at Liberty University, majoring in digital marketing/advertising with a minor in creative writing, and has been named to the Dean’s List.
 In the past two years, she has self-published her first cookbook (Farmers Market to Family Gatherings) and established her healthy food blog.
 Lauren is a self-taught baker who is in love with the idea of creating recipes that inspire others in the kitchen.
 Lauren founded ABrightMoment.com blog to assist with her cookbook in hopes that it will help save a little time for those with busy schedules, including parents, college students and anyone in need of a tasty and health-minded recipe.
 Inspired by childhood memories of thoughtful lunches, picnics and picking fresh produce from local farms, Lauren tries to create family recipes that will satisfy both parent and child.

-Forsyth Magazines writer since 2012.
-Originally from High Point, Martie now calls Greensboro home.
+Forsyth Magazines writer since 2012, Martie is originally from High Point, and now calls Greensboro home.
 She has a degree in journalism from UNC-Chapel Hill and is a Carolina girl in every sense of the word – she loves Carolina basketball!
-Martie works for Randy McManus Designs and has two grown sons, Beau and Matthew, who are the light of her life.
-She has a dog (Lucky) and cat (Dusty) and loves to travel, read and listen to music.
-“I love the camaraderie of the women involved and the women we reach,” said Martie.
-“This is a great outlet to promote the success of small businesses.”
+Martie has two grown sons, Beau and Matthew, who are the light of her life.
+An adorable terrier mix named Murray joined their family last year as well!
+Martie enjoys traveling and listening to music, and she loves the camaraderie of the women involved with the magazines, and the women we reach!

 Forsyth Magazines writer since 2015.
 Born in Texas, Megan was brought to North Carolina when she was only two months old.
 A recent graduate from Salem College, Megan has a degree in communication with a minor in history.
 She has a toy poodle named Gidget and, in her spare time, she loves cooking, music, reading and travel.
 Megan has also spent time in film, having appeared in two movies – an independent production and as an extra in studio film.
 “I love listening to an interviewee’s story and then sharing it with the community.
 Everyone has a story to tell, and I’m glad I can be a part of it,” said Megan.